aangelinux/1DV610-L2/README.md

 You will need to rewrite all static CSS rules if you want to use your own template, or use from the default template: [template](https://github.com/aangelinux/1DV610-L2/blob/main/lib/styles/cssTemplate.js)

 ---
-Passing an options object is optional.
-It is also not required to pass an options object containing all the keys defined in the schema, the chart will use the default options as defined in the table below.
-The options object has two different schemas depending on the type of chart being created.
-See **Options Schemas** and **Data Schema** below.

 Data and options are automatically validated before rendering the chart, and an exception is thrown if they fail any validation checks.
 If you want to validate either object before creating a chart, you can call these methods:
 - validateData(data)
 - validateOptions(options)